 Awesome!
 I’ll bet you’ll be hooked after your first one.
 You can find geocaches in cities all over the WORLD.

-The first screen that appears when you open your app has “Find Nearby Caches” and it also has a “Search by Location” section.
+The first screen that appears when you open your app has a search bar.
 If you’re planning for a vacation or you’re at home and want to plan out a geocache hunt for later, search by a location other than where you’re currently located by putting a city or zip code in that box.

 Bring a pen with you on your hike.
 Many (perhaps most?) geocaches have a log book inside and most of the geocaches I’ve found do not have a pencil or pen.

 Bring a small trinket to leave behind and/or swap.
 Many geocaches are full of little trinkets to swap.
 This is especially fun for kids.
 Things I’ve seen?
 Small “Dollar Store” items, coins, laminated cards about other geocachers and their favorite events, costume jewelry, etc.

 I am going to put together a little bag full of items for geocaching and will keep it in my car.
 I plan to include a few small pens or pencils and some “Cincinnati” themed goodies to leave behind.
 I’d love to find some plastic Cincinnati pins or something.
 I’ll have to keep my eyes open for those!

 When you’re looking at the difficulty for a particular geocache, keep in mind that one person’s level of difficulty in “difficulty” and “terrain” may not be in agreement with your standards.
 I have been on “easy” ones that were tough and “tough” ones that I found easy.
 It’s just a guide.
 It is up to you to be safe and to take the necessary precautions on any hunt you pursue.
 Use YOUR best judgment and don’t rely on what others think.